Ermegilius/azurePlayground/README.md

 ## Development Notes

--   The backend includes CORS configuration for the frontend port (5180)
+-   The backend includes CORS configuration for the frontend port (5180);
--   TypeScript is configured for both frontend and backend
+-   TypeScript is configured for both frontend and backend;
--   ESLint and Prettier are set up for code formatting
+-   ESLint and Prettier are set up for code formatting;
--   Both applications include hot-reload functionality for development
+-   Both applications include hot-reload functionality for development;
--   Authentication is handled through Supabase Auth UI
+-   Authentication is handled through Supabase Auth UI;
--   Row-Level Security (RLS) policies are used in Supabase for data protection
+-   Row-Level Security (RLS) policies are used in Supabase for data protection;